This is the site of Mireuksa Temple located in Giyang-ri, Iksan-gun.

-Then, on the request of the queen, King Mu let the pond reclaimed and pagodas, halls for the image of Buddha and ambulatory built.
+Later, at the request of the queen, King Mu had the pond reclaimed and pagodas, halls for the image of Buddha, and ambulatory built.

-According to the record, Mireuksa Temple was built during the reign of King Mu and disclosed in Joseon Dynasty.
+According to the record, Mireuksa Temple was built during the reign of King Mu and closed during the Joseon Dynasty.

-The temple has two stone pagodas, namely Dongtap (east pagoda), Seotop (west pagoda), one wooden pagoda between them, and halls for the image of Buddha behind the pagodas.
+The temple has two stone pagodas -- Dongtap (east pagoda) and Seotop (west pagoda) ? as well as one wooden pagoda between them and several halls for the image of Buddha behind the pagodas.

-The arrangement to the buildings of the temple is very unique with the ambulatory dividing the buildings.
+The layout of the buildings of the temple is very unique, with the ambulatory dividing the buildings.

-And the space under the room seems to be made to protect the wooden floor against the moisture.
+The area below the room seems to have been made to protect the wooden floor against moisture.

-Seotap (west pagoda) designated the National Treasure No.
+Seotap (west pagoda), designated as National Treasure No.

-11 is really valuable as the oldest stone pagoda.
+11, is truly valuable as the oldest stone pagoda.

 In the pavilion, one can see the miniature of the restored Mireuksa Temple.

 Mireuksa, which has great historical importance, is a kind of guardian temple built with the intention of protecting the state with the spirit of Buddha and was considered very important until the end of the Baekje Dynasty.